thiagomorato/boto/README.md

-# Boto
+# Boto Neural Network

-This is a side project created in a week on spare time with the intent to learn how neural networks works on the inside.
+This is a JavaScript side project created in a week on spare time with the intent to learn how neural networks works on the inside.
 The kind of neural network implemented here is the online gradient descent using sigmoid as activation function.
 It was created trying to follow the functional programming principles, but